The UK will cease to be an EU Member State on 29 March 2019, on the expiry of its two-years notice under Article 50 of the Treaty on European Union.

 Various studies have been produced of the effects on the levels of the UK's trade, of the UK's withdrawal from the EU.
 A World Bank study of January 2017 predicts a fall-off of UK trade with the EU of -50% for goods and -62% for services if no UK-EU preferential trade agreement is concluded.
 These negative figures are reduced to only -38% and -48% respectively if such an agreement is put in place.

-Such predictions and consideration of the position under the WTO emphasises the importance of the UK concluding a new trading agreement with the EU as soon as possible after Brexit and of securing a transitional agreement for continued access to the EU single market in the meantime.
+Such predictions and consideration of the position under the WTO indicate the importance of the UK concluding a new trading agreement with the EU.
+However, this would first require the approval and conclusion of the proposed Withdrawal Agreement and (as part of this Agreement) the implementation of the planned transitional agreement for continued UK participation in the EU single market to the end of 2020.

 This article is part of our Brexit series